-Destroy the Prolog engine calling efin the thread.
-Only takes fect if PL_thread_destroy_engine() called is as many times as PL_thread_attach_engine() in this thread.
+Destrov the Prolog engine in the calling thread.
+Only takes effect if PL_thread_destroy_engine() is called as many times as PL_thread_attach_engine() in this thread.
 Returns TRUE on success and FALSE if the calling thread has no engine or this Prolog does not support threads.